dunkelstern/libmqtt/Readme.md

 - [ ] QoS testing, client -> server QoS partly works, server -> client does not
 - [ ] Running in MQTT Broker mode
-- [ ] Last will is implemented but not exposed in API
 - [ ] Implement Protocol level 3 (low prio)
 - [ ] Implement Draft Protocol level 5 (somewhat low prio as it's a draft spec)
 - [ ] Support ESP8266 (RTOS)